dpv927/softie-theme/vscode/README.md

 </h1>

 <div class="description" align="center">
-  <p>A dark and soft theme designed to maintain the health of your eyes.</p>
+  <p>A dark and soft theme designed to maintain the health of your eyes at VsCode.</p>
 </div>

 <div class="badges" align="center">